ylow/sframe/README.md

 Supported Platforms
 -------------------

-XFrame current supports only macOS 15+ (Sequoia) because that is what I have.
+SFrame current supports only macOS 15+ (Sequoia) because that is what I have.
 Linux and Windows should be supported but untestsed.